cliftondanish-pixel/Arcon-Civil/README.md

+🔨 Arcon Civil – Construction Company Website

-Arcon Civil is a responsive civil engineering company website built using HTML and CSS.
+Arcon Civil is a modern and responsive construction company website built using HTML and CSS.
+The project focuses on delivering a clean, professional UI suitable for a civil engineering brand.

-The website features a clean and professional layout designed to showcase construction services, company information, and contact details.

-🔹 Fully responsive design
-🔹 Modern UI layout
-🔹 Smooth navigation
-🔹 Optimized for desktop and mobile devices

-This project demonstrates my skills in structuring web pages and designing professional layouts using pure HTML and CSS.
+✨ Features

+Fixed navigation header with company branding

+Full-width video hero section for strong visual impact

+Clean and structured layout using pure HTML & CSS

+Animated client logo slider using CSS keyframes

+Modern typography and gradient text styling

+Responsive image handling and smooth hover effects

+🛠️ Technologies Used

+HTML5

+CSS3 (Flexbox, Animations, Gradients)

+🎯 Purpose

+This project demonstrates my ability to build professional, visually engaging websites using core frontend technologies without external frameworks.